cds-astro/cds-votable-rust/crates/cli/README.md

 # `votable-cli` or `VOTCli`

-Command-line to extract/edit information from [IVOA VOTables](https://www.ivoa.net/documents/VOTable/20191021/REC-VOTable-1.4-20191021.html) and to convert efficiently VOTables back and forth in XML, JSON, YAML, TOML (and to CSV) while preserving all elements (except in CSV).
+Command-line to extract/edit metadata from [IVOA VOTables](https://www.ivoa.net/documents/VOTable/20191021/REC-VOTable-1.4-20191021.html) and to convert efficiently VOTables back and forth in XML-TABLEDATA, XML-BINARY, XML-BINARY2, non-standard JSON/YAML/TOML and to CSV.

 ## Status

 The CLI is in active development.

-More testing is required, especially the bit type and arrays.
+More testing is required, especially for the bit type and arrays.
 Please, provide us with VOTable examples and/or usecases!